 Light therapy room (by appointment; for students with Seasonal Affective Disorder)

-Medical equipment to loan, i.e., crutches, ice bags, heating pads
+Medical equipment to loan, i.e., crutches, canes, heating pads

 Bring a copy of your insurance card with you to campus and carry it with you.

-If you’re an international student with a J-1 or F-1 visa, Beloit College automatically enrolls you in health insurance through SAS and bills the cost to your student account.
+If you’re an international student with a J-1 or F-1 visa, Beloit College automatically enrolls you in the health insurance plan and bills the cost to your student account.
 You’ll receive your insurance card when you move in.
+Please be looking for it in your campus mail box.

-The Beloit Health System provides daily van service, arranged through the Health Center, to Beloit Memorial Hospital and to Beloit Clinic.
+The Beloit Health System provides van service, arranged through the Health Center, to Beloit Memorial Hospital and to Beloit Clinic.
+The van leaves campus between 1 and 1:30 p.m. and returns at about 3 p.m.
+To use this service you need to plan ahead; they need 24 hours notice.
 If you need transportation at other times, city taxis and buses can get you there.

 A medical practitioner from the Beloit Health System is on campus several hours a week, Monday through Friday.
 Call the health center for schedules and appointments.
-The campus nurse is available to see students on weekdays from 8:30 a.m. to noon and 1:00 p.m. to 4:30 p.m.
+The campus nurse is available to see students on weekdays by appointment or as available.

-The Health Center can also set up appointments with off-campus physicians.
+The Health Center can also set up appointments with off-campus medical personnel.

-You can see the Health Center R.N. for free, but physician or nurse practitioner visits, on or off campus, will be billed to you and/or your insurance.
+You can see the Health Center R.N. for free, but nurse practitioner visits, on or off campus, will be billed to you and/or your insurance.

 Health Care in Greater Beloit